Local Legends

 How can I get involved?

 Easy!
-Just drop your story in the comments on Jonny’s post, send us a DM on Instagram, or comment there.
-Prefer to do it the old-fashioned way?
-You’ll find a quick form below too.
+Just drop your story in the form on this page.
 We’re excited to hear from you – every story, from every corner of Wales, is welcome.
-Just make sure to get it in by 14 September!

 Do I need to share a fully written story?